-Judy Garland’s Ex Claims Munchkins Molested Her When Filming ‘The Wizard of Oz’
+Judy Garland’s Ex Claims Munchkins Harassed Her When Filming ‘The Wizard Of Oz’

 Judy Garland’s dreams of teen stardom came true after she rose to fame in the 1939 classic movie The Wizard of Oz.
 But the making of the film may have been a bit of a nightmare.
-According to People, a recently published posthumous memoir by Judy Garland’s ex-husband alleges that 16-year-old Garland was repeatedly harassed and groped by her co-stars, the Munchkins, while making the iconic movie on the MGM lot in 1938.
+According to People, a recently published posthumous memoir by Judy Garland’s ex-husband alleges that 16-year-old Garland was sexually harassed and groped by her co-stars, the Munchkins, while making the iconic movie on the MGM lot in 1938.

 In his memoir, titled Judy and I: My Life With Judy Garland, Garland’s second husband, Sid Luft, said his wife’s co-stars made her life miserable on the set of the famous fantasy flick.